Skip to content

 Then, include some background information on the material to provide the reader with the context of your essay.
 Help them understand what you’ll analyze: Mention the author’s name, the work’s title, and general info on where and when it appeared.

-Finish your introductory paragraph with a thesis statement.
+Finish your intro with a thesis statement.
 What’s your reaction to the work?
 Let the reader know what to expect from the rest of your critical analysis.

 4 — Organize Body Paragraphs